 individual therapy

-I see folks via telehealth for individual therapy in the state of Massachusetts.
+Most folks come to me for individual psychotherapy.
 I accept a bunch of different insurances (Optum, United, BCBS, Tufts, Aetna, Harvard Pilgrim) and also am able to provide superbills for those using out of network benefits.

-For private pay folks I charge $150/hr for 45 minute sessions.
-If cost is a limitation, reach out and we can see if there’s common ground to be reached.
+For private pay folks I charge $175/per 45 minute session.
+If cost is a limitation, reach out and we can see if there’s common ground we can reach!

-I also recommend Open Path if you need lower cost therapy services. :)
+I also recommend Open Path Collective if you need lower cost therapy services than I provide— they have listings of therapists with slots for very low cost treatment.

 adult autism and adhd assessment